Bnz-0/logiq/docs/Bases.md

 # |a>: |(1+0j); 0j>
 # |b>: |0j; (-1+0j)>
 ```
-In this way you avoid misunderstoods when print the state of a quantum state.
+In this way, you avoid misunderstands when printing the state of a quantum state.

 > You can also create a basis only to represent quantum states in a different way, for example if you want to "work" with electron and you prefer to represent a state not in term of |0> and |1> but with |up> and |down> states, you can easily do that using a CanonBasis:
 >```python
->eBasis = CanonBasis(2, ['up','down']) #basis with 2 autostate and their symbols
+>eBasis = CanonBasis(2, ['up','down']) #basis with 2 eigenstate and their symbols
 >e = qbit('|up>', basis=eBasis)
 >print(e) # +1|up> (extra life! 🍄)
 >```